Professor Jeremy Chapman AC – Chair

 Jeff was the foundation Professor/Director of the Department of Clinical Haematology & Bone marrow Transplant Service of the Royal Melbourne Hospital until August 2016 when the Victorian Comprehensive Cancer Centre integration with Peter MacCallum Cancer Centre Haematology service was completed.
-He continues as a Disease Group Lead in the Parkville Integrated Haematology Service and with his appointment in the University of Melbourne Department of Medicine and has been Director of the Western and Central Melbourne Integrated Cancer Service since 2008.
+He continues as a Disease Group Lead in the Integrated Haematology Service and with his appointment in the University of Melbourne, Department of Medicine and has been Director of the Western and Central Melbourne Integrated Cancer Service since 2008.

 He was the foundation President of the Bone Marrow Transplant Society of Australia and New Zealand and remains a member of the steering committee of the Australasian Bone Marrow Transplant Recipient Registry.
-He is currently President of the Worldwide Network for Blood and Marrow Transplantation and Chair of the Medical Working Committee of the World Marrow Donor Association.
-He is a member of the Advisory Committee of the Center for International Blood and Marrow Transplantation.
+He is immediate past President of the Worldwide Network for Blood and Marrow Transplantation and is now President- of the World Marrow Donor Association

-In addition to Leonie‘s role as Non-Executive Director on the ABMDR, Leonie is the President and Chairman of the Fight Cancer Foundation and Co-Chair of the Patient Advisory and Advocacy Committee for the World Network of Blood and Marrow Transplantation.
+In addition to Leonie‘s role as Non-Executive Director on the ABMDR, Leonie is the President and Chairman of the Fight Cancer Foundation.

-More recently Leonie completed a three-year term as Victoria’s inaugural Lead Scientist.
-In this capacity Leonie was a contributing member on the Future Industries Ministerial Advisory Council, provided contributions to the Education State activities and STEM plan via the Tech Schools STEM Future Industries Advisory Panel and the STEM advisory committee, represented Victoria on the Forum of Australian Chief Scientists and participated on a range of advisory committees and funding assessment panels spanning innovation, education and advanced manufacturing.
+More recently, Leonie completed a three-year term as Victoria’s inaugural Lead Scientist from 2013 to 2016.
+In this capacity Leonie was a contributing member on the Future Industries Ministerial Advisory Council, helped establish the Inspiring Women Fellowship program, represented Victoria on the Forum of Australian Chief Scientists and participated as an industry expert on a range of Government grant programs.